riya-g-10/robot_operating_system/README.md

 | `/odom` | `nav_msgs/msg/Odometry` | **Subscribed** by `test.py` | Provides the robot's real-time position `(x, y)` and orientation (3D quaternion). |

 ---
+## 3. Project Workflow
+* Create a ROS 2 workspace.
+* Implement the node in test.py.
+* Configure setup.py and package.xml.
+* Build the workspace using colcon.
+* Source the generated workspace.
+* Execute the node using ros2 run.
+* Launch Gazebo for simulation if required.